schmollgruberja/Machine-Learning-Nanodegree/README.md

 -   Large amount of classes.
 ### Datasets and Inputs

-For this project we will use data from the free available HASYv2 dataset $[1]$.
+For this project we will use data from the free available HASYv2 dataset[1].
 It contains 168233 labeled images of 369 handwritten mathematical symbols.
 The images have a 32 x 32 px resolution.
-So there are 32 x 32 = 1024 features in $[ 0,255 ]$.
+So there are 32 x 32 = 1024 features in [ 0,255 ].
 We will use One Hot encoded labels to train the learners.
 It’s important to remark that the number of training data per class varies as mentioned above.
 In addition, the HASYv2 dataset is designated to be trained by a 10-fold cross validation.

 ### Solution Statement

 As already mentioned we will use supervised training algorithms to classify the symbols.
 We will use labeled training data to fit our learners.
 To be able to guarantee replicability we will train the algorithms with set RandomSates.

--   We will train the Deep Neural Networks (DNN) with some $(1,2,3,4,5)$ hidden, fully connected layers.
+-   We will train the Deep Neural Networks (DNN) with some (1,2,3,4,5) hidden, fully connected layers.
 The DNN will have 1024 input neurons and 369 output neurons.
 We will use the sigmoid as activation function.

 -   Certainly the CNN will have 1024 input neurons and 369 output neurons too.
 But the architecture of the hidden layer differs.
 We will use some sequence of convolutional and pooling layers.